Freetz-NG/speed-to-fritz/trunk/co-new/replace/README.txt

 Read info on http://wiki.ip-phone-forum.de/freetzlinux:network

 15.01.12 Version 3118
-Fixed Xming related bugs, allredy instlled Xming my now be used.
+Fixed Xming related bugs, allready installed Xming my now be used.
 German console key layout my now be disabled, follow link on install page for more details.

+23.01.12
+Disable NET for eth2, because if WLAN is in used, we can't have a 3rd eth.
+On Ubuntu 9.04 a 3rd bridged interface was usable.
+We check now for conflicts at boot time, be patient!